Absent Chavez dominates Venezuelan state elections

 "Without wishing to be triumphalist, we have big chances of winning the 23 governorships and that is the biggest support we can give Chavez," said his brother Adan Chavez, who is seeking re-election in their home state of Barinas.

+"I put my life at the service of Miranda and Venezuela," Capriles said in his closing rally.
+"I'm not here to stay in power but to make a dream (of national change) come true."

-Though widely expected to retain his seat in Miranda, Capriles faces a well-financed challenge from senior Chavez ally Jaua.
+Though widely expected to retain his Miranda seat, Capriles faces a well-financed challenge from senior Chavez ally Elias Jaua, a former vice president.
 If he defeats Capriles, it would leave the opposition in disarray and possibly spark in-fighting over who would be its next presidential candidate.

 Two other opposition governors, Pablo Perez and Henri Falcon, are obvious possibilities.
 But first they too must retain their posts to maintain credibility, and they do not have the national recognition Capriles achieved during his unsuccessful run for the presidency in October.